GY-CODING/leaves-and-shadows/README.md

-# leaves-and-shadows
+# Leaves &amp; Shadows

-Repository for tracking issues of the videogame Leaves &amp; Shadows.
+The only purpose of this repository is for tracking issues of the videogame Leaves &amp; Shadows.